I know what to do!

 Want us to help keep you accountable and consistent?

 If you’d like some help staying consistent with your exercise and eating plan, we’d be happy to help.
-In fact, we’ll soon be taking a few new Precision Nutrition Coaching clients.
+In fact, we’ll soon be taking new Precision Nutrition Coaching clients.

-You see, we accept a small number of new clients every 6 months, and the spots in the program typically sell out in hours.
+You see, we accept new clients every 6 months, and coaching spots typically sell out in hours.
 However, those motivated enough to put themselves on the presale list get to register 24 hours before everyone else.
 Plus, they receive a big discount at registration.

 So put your name on the list below — because, as always, spots are first come, first served, and when they’re gone, they’re gone.